Launch with Your Own X-ray Data

 If you want to generate another set of default config files:

-(Optional) Multiple Chains in the ASU
+Optional: Multiple chains in the ASU

-To use this functionality, place the PDB file with docked fixed chain(s) in ROCKET_inputs folder, and rename it as {file_id}_added_chain.pdb.
-The input folder then would look like:
+To use this mode, place the docked fixed chain file in ROCKET_inputs and rename it to {file_id}_added_chain.pdb:

-Finalize geometry and B-factors
+5. Finalize geometry and B-factors

 A note from us

-Create an issue in our repo
+Create an issuearrow-up-right in our repo

 Last updated